StaysafeUK/PetNameChooserJS/README.md

 # 5. WIREFRAMES

-The diagrams below show the wireframe layout in desktop and Mobile formats,  these wireframe diagrams show the Website upon loading the page,  if this view is required after using the Dog Name chooser either refresh the page or reload the Website.
+The diagrams below show the wireframe layout in desktop and Mobile formats,  these wireframe diagrams show the Website on loading the page,  if this view is required after using the Dog Name chooser either refresh the page or reload the Website.
 The design will stay close to these images produced however there might be some modifications from the original wireframe design.